yourenoticed/control_work/README.md

 Since I already have a block-scheme it will be really easy to write it.
 All you need to do is simply implement block-scheme into the language you use.

-I'm going to create a function called "ElementsWithLengthLessThan4" with a parameter string array "elements".
+I'm going to create a function called **ElementsWithLengthLessThan4** with a parameter string array **elements**.

 ![creating function](pics/create_func.png)

 Then I find the size of the resulting array.
+Instead of for loop I'm using foreach, so code looked a bit prettier.

 ![coding find size](pics/code_size_of_arr.png)

-Afterwards, I create the resulting array and basically do the same thing I've done in the loop above, except I don't increment size but give a result[index] the value of a needed element.
-And then I return result.
+Afterwards, I create the resulting array and basically do the same thing I've done in the loop above, except I don't increment **size** but give a **result[index]** the value of a needed element.
+And then I return **result**.

 ![coding fill array](pics/code_fill_array.png)